amarpatel-xx/jhipster-multiple-human-readable-foreign-key-fields-example/README.md

     okta apps create jhipster

-# Have fun with Micro Frontends and JHipster!
+# Have Fun with Micro Frontends and JHipster!

 I hope you enjoyed this demo, and it helped you understand how to build better microservice architectures with micro frontends.